After Birth Milestones In Baby Growth

 – Eleven and Twelve months old babies –

 In the eleventh month, babies can start to use furniture around the house to hold themselves standing while walking around.
 You may notice that your baby can remember the places of objects.
 They may also show interest in texts.
-They can play with books and imitate page flipping motion like reading.
+They can play with books and imitate page-flipping motions like reading.

 – Thirteen and Fourteen months old babies –